uhm-coe/authorizer/readme.txt

 12. Authorizer Option overridden by a Network Admin Option.

 == Changelog ==

+= 2.6.4 =
+* Use wp_safe_remote_get() instead of file_get_contents() to update cacert.pem.
+Props @kriswme2!
+* Fix error message shown when login form is first shown and LDAP is enabled.
+Props @akompanas!
+* Fix for lengthy timeout if ldap_start_tls() fails when connecting to an LDAP server.
+Props @TJuberg!
+* Fix a bug preventing first-time login of an approved user when a WordPress user already existed with the same username (but a different email address).
+* Remove the spinner overlay when logging in via Google (user could accidentally close the Google sign-in popup, and the spinner prevented them from reopening it by clicking on the "Sign In with Google" button).
+* Clean up plugin files (rename 'inc' directory to 'vendor').
+* Fix for CAS version option being selectable when it's been multisite overridden.
+* Fix for missing translatable string (anonymous access message in bootstrap dismissible alert).
+* Show all roles in all sites on the Approved Users role dropdown in network admin.
+* Make sure role is updated on all sites when approving a new multisite user that already exists in WordPress.

 = 2.6.3 =
 * Feature: Add user to authorizer approved list when added from the Users screen.